jonathangordon/officer/README.md

     type: Number,
     min: min,
     max: max,
-    // You can provide a function to perform on the value before it's validated with built-in validation
-    // an .after() function can also be provided
+    // You can provide a function to perform on the value before it's validated with built-in validation.
+An .after() function can also be provided
     before: function (n) {
       return Math.round(n);
     }